article

 Certain cloud providers have 1-click applications.
 For example, DigitalOcean Marketplace provides a variety of apps and stacks that you can install to run pre-configured container images on Kubernetes clusters.
 Most Kubernetes 1-Click apps are Helm charts under the hood and require Helm 3 package manager to run.

 An oversized cluster is inefficient with its resources and costs more, but an undersized cluster running at full CPU or memory suffers performance issues and can crash under stress.
 Look at your node size and count to determine your cluster’s overall CPU, RAM, and storage.
 Larger nodes are easier to manage, are often more cost-efficient, and can run more demanding applications; however, they require more pod management and cause a more significant impact if they fail.
-Teams less familiar with Kubernetes may want help determining what resources their applications need.
+Teams less familiar with Kubernetes may want to help to determine what resources their applications need.
 DigitalOcean has experts available to help.

 Share